Dallin-J-Neeley/Group-404-CryptoGraph/README.md

 * Run two instances of MainActivity one on each Pixel 2 API 30.

 ###### Start with phone one
+* Press the connect button.
+In the Server.java terminal you should see 'A new client has connected.'
-* Press the connect button, enter your name into the 'Code:' input then select 'English' on the left side and 'English' on the right side.
+* Enter your name into the 'Code:' input then select 'English' on the left side and 'English' on the right side.
 * Then click 'Translate.'
 This gives you a username and allows the server to distinguish between clients.
 If two clients have the same username the server will not send messages between those clients.

 ###### Phone two